White-faced plover: Taxonomy

 The white-faced plover was first described in 1870 by the English naturalist Robert Swinhoe.
 The type specimen came from the island of Formosa (Taiwan) and he gave it the name Aegialites dealbatus.
-Since then the bird has been the subject of much debate and has variously been classified as being conspecific with Charadrius marginatus, Charadrius alexandrinus, Charadrius nivosus, Charadrius javanicus and Charadrius ruficapillus.
-Some authors consider it to be a subspecies of C. alexandrinus while others give it full species status as C. dealbatus.
+Since then the bird has been the subject of much debate and has variously been classified as being conspecific with Anarhynchus marginatus, Anarhynchus alexandrinus, Anarhynchus nivosus, Anarhynchus javanicus and Anarhynchus ruficapillus.
+Some authors consider it to be a subspecies of A. alexandrinus while others give it full species status as A. dealbatus.

-However, the White-faced Plover is now acknowledged as a distinct species by prominent international checklists, aligning with the recommendations based on recent genetic, ecological, and demographic findings.
+However, the white-faced plover is now acknowledged as a distinct species by prominent international checklists, aligning with the recommendations based on recent genetic, ecological, and demographic findings.

 Description

 The white-faced plover grows to a length of about 17 cm.
 It has a rounded head with a white fore-crown and a white supercilium.
 The crown is pale rufous brown upper parts are pale brownish-grey.
 The hind collar, throat and underparts are white.
 The beak and legs are dark and the tail short.
 Compared to the rather similar Kentish plover, it has a thicker, blunter beak, white lores, paler crown and upperparts, less black on the lateral breast patches and a larger white wingbar.